Andy4495/timex-sinclair-1000/README.md

 | N/A      | /WE                  | 27        | /WE          |                                               |
 | N/A      | Vcc                  | 28        | Vcc          |                                               |

+##### Note on 62256 Pin 2

+Since the TS1000 can only address 16K of RAM without additional logic, one of the 62256 address lines needs to be tied either high or low.
+Fortunately, the existing 28-pin RAM layout on the PCB routes 5V to pin 2 of the 28-pin RAM footprint.
+So A12 is tied high without needing to make any physical board modifications.
+This effectively uses one less address bit, and therefore only 16K of the 32K chip's address space will be accessed.

 ### Photos

 - [Board with video modifications and key component locations][31]